scioffi/SWEN-344-Event-Manager/APIDocumentation.md

 # API Documentation : Event Management System

 ## Overview
 Event Manager's API documentation.
+No authentication is required to call the API at the moment.
+You can simple call the specified endpoints as represented below.

-### Get Users /getUsers
+### GET Users /api/getUsers

+GET /api/getUsers will return all the users in the system

 ### Request:
 **URL**: ```http://localhost:8080/getUsers```
+**Method**: `GET `

 This should return something like:
 ### Response: